dimitri-nicolo/calico/master/reference/calicoctl/commands/delete.md

                             node.
 This is only valid for BGP peers and is used to indicate whether the peer is a global peer or node-specific.
+     --tier=<TIER>          The policy tier.
+This is only valid for Policy resources.
   -c --config=<CONFIG>      Path to the file containing connection
                             configuration in YAML or JSON format.
                             [default: /etc/calico/calicoctl.cfg]